Saruwatarii/Animation-Monkey-Login-Panel/README.md

 * Password

 ## Demonstration of the animated login panel shown in two pictures
+When the password input is in focus the arms appear, whereas focusing the email input the arms goes back to hiding.

 ### Default
 ![Login panel with a monkey face picture over the input](https://github.com/Saruwatarii/Animation-Monkey-Login-Panel/blob/main/img/email-monkey.png?raw=true)